meepoSenpai/catch-my-bus-python/README.md

 ![screenshot](./screenshot.png)

-It should be the same thing as [kiliankoe/catchmybus](https://github.com/kiliankoe/catchmybus)
+It should be the same thing as [kiliankoe/catchmybus](https://github.com/kiliankoe/catchmybus) for Linux.
+(Or anyone who has PyGObject and Python 3.x installed)

 Icon by [Tumsi](http://openclipart.org/detail/182201/bushaltestelle-by-tumsi-182201)